 - Educational qualifications and industry experience can differ between brokers, and so too can the panel of lenders they deal with.
 It’s important to research your broker before agreeing to use their services.

 - Using a mortgage broker may still be more time consuming for borrowers than researching options online, or dealing directly with a lender.

 What questions should you ask a mortgage broker?

 Licensed mortgage brokers are regulated by the Australian Securities and Investments Commission (ASIC), which issues and enforces rules on how brokers operate.
-For example, new regulations due to come into effect from 1 January 2021 will require mortgage brokers to act in the best interest of the consumer if a conflict arises between the needs of the consumer and the lenders a broker works with.
-Mortgage brokers will also be required to reduce potential for conflicts of interest to impact the advice they give to their clients.
+For example, new regulations that came into effect on 1 January 2021 require mortgage brokers to act in the best interest of the consumer if a conflict arises between the needs of the consumer and the lenders a broker works with.
+Mortgage brokers are also now required to reduce the potential for conflicts of interest to impact the advice they give to their clients.

 2. How many lenders do they deal with?
 Generally speaking, the more options a broker can offer you, the better.
 There may be little advantage to using a mortgage broker that recommends products from only two or three lenders.
 It could also be worth asking whether they have a bias towards any particular lender and if so, why.